anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

     source ~/active_matcher/bin/activate
 ```

-### **Step 4: ActiveMatcher Installation**
+### Step 4: Installing ActiveMatcher

-Now that you have the correct version of Python installed, we can download ActiveMatcher.
-Before we complete the download, we should return to the root directory.
-We can achieve this by running the following command in the terminal:
+Before installing ActiveMatcher, we should return to the root directory by running the following command in the terminal:

 ```
     cd
 ```

-Now, to download ActiveMatcher, use one of the following options:
+We can install ActiveMather using one of the following two options:

-#### **Option 1: Pip Installing from PyPI**
+#### Option 1: Pip Installing from PyPI

-You can install ActiveMatcher from PyPI, using the following command:
+You can install ActiveMatcher from PyPI using the following command:

 ```
     pip install active_matcher